Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 where,

-is a $N_{ch} \times N_{ch}$ transfer matrix of order $p$ (note that we omitted the constant bias vector $\mathbf{b}$ from \eqref{eq: output}, since it describes a constant DC offset, and as known a posteriori, its value is small).
+is a $N_{ch} \times N_{ch}$ transfer matrix of order $p$.
+Note that we omitted the constant bias vector $\mathbf{b}$ from Eq. \eqref{eq: output}, since it describes a constant DC offset, and as it results a posteriori, its value is negligibly small.

-Assuming that the regression described in Section \ref{sec: Training} (Eqn. \eqref{eq: lasso regression}) as part of the model training has achieved low training and validation error score, means that a feasible parametrization for the equations of the nonlinear model (\eqref{eq: input} - \eqref{eq: output}) has been found.
-It follows that the transfer matrices \eqref{eq: transfer matrix} contain the connectivity weights between the nodes in the linear regime, for different orders of interaction.

-Note that by eliminating the reservoir operation, i.e., canceling the memory of previous steps, that is, taking $\alpha \to 0$ in \eqref{eq: linear approximation}, will lead to the following equation: